arun-sub/genomicsbench/README.md

 # Usage

+1) Clone this repository and scalar branch:
 `git clone -b scalar --recursive https://github.com/arun-sub/genomicsbench.git`

+2) Change directory to the specific benchmark:
+`cd genomicsbench/scalar-benchmarks/`
+`cd bsw # chain, fmi, phmm`

+3) Compile the code:
+`make`

+4) Run using small or large dataset:
+`sbatch run_test small # large`

-Look at the individual folders in `scalar-benchmarks` for usage information.
+Look at the individual folders in `scalar-benchmarks` for more information.